syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img3.png)

-## Working among Multiple diagram
+## Working with multiple diagrams

-Diagram provides the support to dragging the diagram elements into one diagram to another.
-By default this constraints will be disabled.
+Diagram provides support to drag diagram elements from one diagram to another.

-To enable this feature, you need to enable the FloatElements constraints, by using the diagramConstraints property of the diagram.
-Note that the above constraints should be enabled on the source diagram as well as the target diagram.
+If you enable `FloatElements` constraints to any diagram, it will allow you to drag elements from it and the elements can be dropped into any other diagram.

-The following code illustrates how enable the FloatElement constraints to diagram.
+The following code illustrates how to drag nodes over multiple diagrams.

 {% highlight html %}
     &lt;body&gt;